Linux Privilege Escalation

 #This will return a root shell

-Abusing NFS misconfiguration
+Abusing the NFS misconfiguration

 cat /etc/exports